quantorconsulting/mkdocs_build_plantuml/README.md

 ## Known restrictions

 - If you use `!include`s and the `render: "server"` option, this plugin merges those files manually.
 If there are any issues or side effects because of that, please open a ticket.
-- For `!include` only files are currently supported, no urls